Who is the most important person on our health journey?

 Our friends and extended family had a similar mentality, so really, how could we know any different?

-With all that said, here are some practical tips that we’ve learned on how to become your own oral (and whole body) health advocate:
+With all that said, here are some practical tips that we’ve learned for how to become your own oral (and whole body) health advocate:

-- Use the resources above to find a dentist you feel in your gut that you can trust.
+- Use the resources above to find a dentist that you feel you can trust (listen to your intuition and gut instincts).

 - Cultivate the habit of listening to your body so you know when something’s up.
 For example, get to know your mouth, and pay attention to how you feel when you put something into or onto your body.